BBN-Q/libaps2/README.md

   make
   ```

 ### Linux
-Use your distributions package manager to install the dependencies and it should work out of the box.
+Use your distribution's package manager to install the dependencies and it should work out of the box.

 Tested on:
-* Linux Mint 17
+* Linux Mint 16

 ### OS X
 1. Install the command-line developer tools.